by Jason Snead

 Unfortunately, some liberals seem less interested in stopping the next case of fraud than in figuring out how to profit from the aftermath of this one.

 Whether we choose to call it ‘voter fraud” or “election fraud” is immaterial.
 What matters is that we should not bury our heads in the sand, that we recognize that threats to election integrity exist, and that we take steps to mitigate all of them.

 – – –

-Jason Snead is a policy analyst in The Heritage Foundation’s Edwin Meese III Center for Legal and Judicial Studies.
+Jason Snead is a senior policy analyst in The Heritage Foundation’s Edwin Meese III Center for Legal and Judicial Studies.
 Read his research.
-The Daily Signal depends on the support of readers like you.
 Donate now.